+D-1 Provide:

-- D-1 Provide: - a detailed description of your distribution channels to domestic customers, including a diagram if appropriate; - information concerning the functions/activities performed by each party in the distribution chain; and - a copy of any agency or distributor agreements, or contracts entered into.
+- a detailed description of your distribution channels to domestic customers, including a diagram if appropriate; Normally the buyer give us order, we make contract, after that, the buyer make deposit payment.
+When we received the payment, we start to make production.
+After finishing production, we inform the buyer to make balance payment.
+When we received the balance, we deliver goods to their named place. - information concerning the functions/activities performed by each party in the distribution chain; and We do OEM for KETAI who is middleman, who is responsible to sell sinks to their clients, and no commission been paid. - a copy of any agency or distributor agreements, or contracts entered into.

 If any of the customers listed are associated with your business, provide details of that association.
 Describe the effect, if any, that association has upon the price.
+No.

 - D-2 Do your domestic selling prices vary according to the distribution channel identified?
 If so, provide details.
-Real differences in trade levels are characterised by consistent and distinct differences in functions and prices. - D-3 Explain in detail the sales process, including: - the way in which you set the price, receive orders, make delivery, invoice and finally receive payment; and the terms of the sales; and - whether price includes the cost of delivery to customer.
+Real differences in trade levels are characterised by consistent and distinct differences in functions and prices.
+No, our selling prices vary is not according to the distribution channel, mainly affected by steel raw material. - D-3 Explain in detail the sales process, including: - the way in which you set the price, receive orders, make delivery, invoice and finally receive payment; and the terms of the sales; and Normally the buyer give us order, we make contract, after that, the buyer make deposit payment.
+When we receive the payment, we start to make production.
+After finishing production, we inform the